 7. Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.

 An amazing college essay sets you apart from similar applicants, so choose your prompt wisely and devote enough time to craft your best work; summer between junior and senior year may be the perfect time to tackle this essential task.
-If you are looking for help conceiving and crafting your best possible admissions essays, we have some outstanding resources to recommend.
+If you find these Common App prompts uninspiring, take a look at the Coalition application prompts.
+For further help conceiving and crafting your best possible admissions essays, we have some outstanding resources to recommend.